-BiSS C protocol support
+BiSS® C protocol support

-What is BiSS C?
+What is BiSS C protocol?

 Renishaw supports BiSS C (unidirectional) open protocol for absolute encoders.
-BiSS is a high-speed serial protocol, perfect for dynamic axes that require high acceleration, silky-smooth velocity control, excellent bi-directional repeatability and rock-solid positional stability.
+BiSS C is a high-speed serial protocol, perfect for dynamic axes that require high acceleration, silky-smooth velocity control, excellent bi-directional repeatability and rock-solid positional stability.

-RESOLUTE™ with BiSS is available in both linear and rotary (angle) encoder versions, compatible with a wide range of industry-standard controllers, drives, DROs and PC counter cards.
+Renishaw absolute encoders are compatible with a wide range of industry-standard controllers, drives, DROs and PC counter cards.

-For BiSS technical support
+For BiSS C technical support

-About RESOLUTE encoders
+About RESOLUTE and EVOLUTE encoders

-• Rotary encoders are single-turn (with 2n counts per revolution and no revolution counting).
+- Rotary encoders are single-turn (with 2n counts per revolution and no revolution counting).

-• Linear encoders are available with a range of different resolutions (and maximum measuring lengths) as specified on the product data sheet.
+- Linear encoders are available with a range of different resolutions (and maximum measuring lengths) as specified on the product data sheet.

-Description of the BiSS interface
+Description of the BiSS C interface

 BiSS C-mode (unidirectional) is a fast synchronous serial interface for acquiring position data from an encoder.